 The MVS model approval process is designed with safeguards to ensure fairness, transparency, and technical rigor.
 These include:

-Chair’s Role: The Chair provides guidance on adherence to the approval procedure and strives to ensure that MVS members have sufficient information for informed decision-making.
-The Chair is also responsible for appointing and dissolving TFs, subject to a TF change by the MVS.
+Chair’s Role: The chair provides guidance on adherence to the approval procedure and strives to ensure that MVS members have sufficient information for informed decision-making.
+The chair is also responsible for appointing and dissolving task forces, subject to a task force change by the MVS.

-TFs: TFs provide a structured, in-depth technical review, including consultation with OEMs and software vendors, when possible.
+Task Forces: Task forces provide a structured, in-depth technical review, including consultation with OEMs and software vendors, when possible.

 Stakeholder Engagement: This procedure provides all relevant parties (utilities, OEMs (when available), software vendors, and MVS members) with opportunities to provide input during the approval process.

-MVS Approval: The MVS, through their vote on a model, is the final decision maker on whether the steps of this procedure have been adequately followed.
+MVS Approval: The MVS, through its vote on a model, is the final decision-maker on whether the steps of this procedure have been adequately followed.

 These safeguards ensure that the approval of any model is the result of a robust, staged review process.

-Review Cycle

-Identify the frequency of the process review.
-For example: This process will be reviewed at least once every calendar year by [Title].

-Describe any workflow updates associated with the review process.

-Document Controls

-Document owner:

-The MVS is responsible for reviewing, editing, and maintaining the document on a periodic basis.

-Document approver:

-The <<Position Title>> is responsible for ensuring the content reflects WECC’s operational practices and establishes the effective date upon approval.

-Document users:

-The document user is responsible for understanding their roles/responsibilities within the process, reviewing the process, and acknowledging review of the process.
-If the document user is not directly named as a responsible party, their role is to be informed.

 Change History